FRC2834/blackhawks-scouting/docs/validation.md

 1. Optional text input (with no validation)
 2. Required text input
+3. Required dropdown
-3. Multi Checkbox requiring exactly two selections
+4. Multi Checkbox requiring exactly two selections
-4. Number input requiring a value between 10 and 20
+5. Number input requiring a value between 10 and 20

 View a [video](https://youtu.be/vYKmJzZvk8Y) of this example on YouTube.